prideout/book-webgl/README.md

 # master

-- PolygonTess degenerate triangle
-- Parametric Surface
+- ParametricSurf (please, wireframe only)
+-   Sphere on left, Torus on right
+-   Move eval into a worker?
+-   Move portions of it to giza/Surface
 - ColorGraph
 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet)

+# later

+- Add lighting to ParametricSurf
+- PolygonTess degenerate triangle
+- pycollada -> King Tut

 # giza design